 The color of Peruvian beans varies depending on the variety.
 Dry canary beans are typically yellow, Peruvian lima beans are pale green, and Peruvian black beans are dark brown or black.
 Used to make inside dishes like “Tacu Tacu” (a mixture of beans and rice), “Carapulcra” (a stew made with dried potatoes and beans), and various soups and stews.

-How to Cook Peruvian Beans
+How Long to Cook Soaked Peruvian Beans

 I have found that starting from scratch is best because you know exactly what you are eating and can adjust the heat and seasonings to your liking.
 You can skip all the preservatives too which is great and for those who are watching their sodium intake they are much healthier this way as well.